 - Set up custom audiences in Facebook for follow up marketing

-Note – I’ll be using AWeber in my demonstration example using Riddle’s quiz builder below .
-You should be able to do the same with any decent email tool out there.
+Note – I’ll be using our AWeber native integration in my example using Riddle’s quiz creator below.
+But you should be able to do the same with any decent email tool out there.

 Quiz marketing funnel: Define your campaign goal

-Let’s assume we sell two types of delicious snacks (you can tell I was hungry when writing this) – ‘Positively Paleo’ and ‘Very Vegan’ snack bars.
+Let’s assume we sell two types of delicious snacks – ‘Positively Paleo’ and ‘Very Vegan’ snack bars.

 Vegans and paleo diet folks are a classic example of two entirely separate audiences; each tends to be firm believers in their diets.

-Now it makes no sense to advertise the Paleo Bar made with eggs and dairy to a vegan.
+Now it makes no sense to advertise the Positively Paleo bar made with eggs and dairy to a committed vegan.

-Wouldn’t it be powerful to know in advance – which bars to promote to each lead?
+Wouldn’t it be powerful to know in advance – which snack bars to promote to each lead?

 We’ll do this through a personality test called “Vegan or paleo – what’s your ideal diet?”.